 - A wrong estimation will make your work more because oftentimes, the agreed rate can’t be changed.

 - There is no constant pricing when it comes to projects, which might be considered a scam by some clients.

 There are several issues freelancers are dealing with constantly.
 Here are just a few of them.

 Getting Paid Late

 One of the most common issues is getting your clients to pay you on time.
-Of course we mustn’t generalise and say that all clients don’t pay on time, but freelancers will more than once have to send reminders to their clients to clear their invoices.
+Of course, we mustn’t generalize and say that all clients don’t pay on time, but freelancers will more than once have to send reminders to their clients to clear their invoices.